 For open source tools implementation, Brightside allows developers to easily work with modern DevOps toolchains and frameworks, like Taurus, an open-source test automation framework, and Jenkins for CI/CD, on the Mainframe.

-Testing the Mainframe Environment with Taurus, Brightside and Jenkins
+Testing the Mainframe Environment with Taurus, CA Brightside and Jenkins

 Our application is a web application running on z/OS and developed in Java.
 The technology that is used to develop it is not relevant to how it will be tested, since the testing is done over HTTP protocol and the described scenario will work for any web application.